Date: Thursday, May 30, 2024

 Motion: Be it resolved that the members repeal By-law 2.

-Requirement: This motion requires the approval of 51% of AGM voters in order to be carried.
+Requirement: This motion requires a majority of 51% of votes cast in order to be carried.

 Motion 8: By-law 2 amendments related to housekeeping (PDF)